Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Heembo just shrugged and started working on that full-body lather.
 "Don’t hate on my brownie beauty.
 And I’mma need help wit’ my back, too."

 Some stereotypes were true.
 Despite making up less than one percent of Gaoian society, purebred brownfurs were often well over a fifth of any combat unit, precisely because of how innately physical they were.
-Silverfurs just...usually weren’t, really.
+Silverfurs just... usually weren’t, really.
 Unless they worked at it.

 Still, none of them here were pushovers.
 They were all deathworld tough, they’d all trained well, and they could all fight.
 In oily black rain, too.
-Which the fuckin’ Hunters just...ran through.
+Which the fuckin’ Hunters just... ran through.
 Like they didn’t give a shit that actual goddamn radioactive shit was washing over them.

 *That* shit creeped Dyer out.